gsoules/MkDocs/digital-archive/docs/technology/install-digital-archive.md

 ### Create AWS credentials

-Before installating AvantElasticsearch, create the AWS credentials that you'll need to provide on the AvantElasticsearch configuration page.
+Before installing AvantElasticsearch, create the AWS credentials that you'll need to provide on the AvantElasticsearch configuration page.

 -	Go to <https://aws.amazon.com/>